 Sustainability and the green energy revolution promise to have a huge impact on the way organizations do business in 2021.
 From underwater data centers to alternative fuel cells, reducing carbon footprint has become an enormous consideration when it comes to data hosting.
-Data centers saw their workload skyrocket during the last decade, and as colocation services are one of the “top users of green energy” according to the Environmental Protection Agency, this trend is only likely to continue.
+Data centers saw their workload skyrocket during the last decade.
+As colocation services are one of the “top users of green energy” according to the Environmental Protection Agency, this trend is only likely to continue.

 With massive growth comes M&A interest, and consolidation is likely to become far more common in the next few years.
 Colocation centers have on the whole been getting bigger, looking to provide more functionality and potential for scaling, growth, and economies of scale.
-A recent Forrester report noted that multi-site colocation centers were increasingly attractive, so more mergers and acquisitions are likely to happen in 2021.
+A recent Forrester report noted that multi-site colocation centers were increasingly attractive.
+So, more mergers and acquisitions in colocation are likely to happen in 2021.

 Colocation thrives on interconnectivity, and as the industry continues to surge, interconnected data centers are going to be more and more important.
 Both providers and companies benefit from solid interconnectivity when it comes to colocation, so expect this trend to continue to grow as the market does the same.